doelfi/DantesInferno2D/README.md

 Starting in circle 1 Limbo, the first circle, one gets used to playing by following a simple tutorial.
-In Lust the second circle the first enemy occurs.
+In Lust, the second circle, the first enemy occurs.
-Then, in Gluttony, precice jumping skills are required to reach the next level.
+Then, in Gluttony, precise jumping skills are required to reach the next level.
 Afterwards, the fourth circle Greed shows who has a good balance and who dares to collect another coin.
-Getting closer to the end circe No 5 Anger provokes the player even more - it is hell after all.
+Getting closer to the end circle no. 5 Anger provokes the player even more - it is hell after all.
 Last but not least, the name of the last circle Fraud already tells that not everything is as it seems.

-So be careful and don't die
+So be careful and don't die -
 to keep hell away.

 # Features